Victims and Survivors of Crime Week

 Eligibility Criteria

 While it is not mandatory, students are encouraged to demonstrate how any opinions they may express throughout their video are evidence-based (e.g., based on social science, socio-legal, psychological, legal research etc.).
-Students are also encouraged to be creative in their video submissions.

 Submission Guidelines